 A Funder-Imposed Data Publication Requirement Seldom Inspired Data Sharing (PLoS ONE)

-Really interesting article examining data publishing over time related to outputs of projects funded by the Exxon Valdez Oil Spill Trustee Council (EVOSTC).
+This is a really interesting article examining data publishing over time related to outputs of projects funded by the Exxon Valdez Oil Spill Trustee Council (EVOSTC).
+If this subject interests you we encourage you to read the article in full.
+The citation, with clickable link, follows the key points.

 - Overall the majority of data were not recovered (26% recovery of 315 data projects), a similar result to journal-driven efforts to recover data.
 Projects completed after a formal data policy was imposed (data from 1995–2010) had a slightly decreased recovery rate of 24% compared to the overall effort.